panoply/vscode-liquid/readme.md

 # Snippets

 Liquid snippets are supported in this extension.
 The filter and tag snippets were originally forked from [vscode-liquid-snippets](https://github.com/killalau/vscode-liquid-snippets).
-The snippets provided by this extension do not trim (`{%-`) based tag delimiters, you can instead leverage the markup formatting rule of `delimiterTrims` for controlling this.
+The snippets provided by this extension do not trim (`{%-`) based tag delimiters, you can instead leverage the liquid formatting rule of `delimiterTrims` for controlling this.

 > **Note**&nbsp;
 > You can also invoke tag completions by typing `%` which will automatically trigger a completion list.